 But do I really need a Will?

-Beyond a doubt.
-If you have any assets, or minor children, a pet, or even just a passion for helping others, creating a Will in Australia is a crucial part of planning for your end-of-life.
+Yes, beyond a doubt.
+If you have any assets, or minor children, a pet, or even just a passion for helping others, creating a Will in Australia is a vital part of planning for your end-of-life.

 Let’s be honest- laws can be confusing and convoluted, which is why most of us don’t learn all the ins and outs.
 Acknowledging that having a basic understanding of the legal system and the laws that govern us as a society can be beneficial in various aspects of our lives, particularly when creating your own Will.